 You are required to be registered (for a minimum of three credits; nine if you have a GE appointment) continuously in the doctoral program, unless you have an approved leave of absence.
-You are not required to register for classes during summer session (For more information, see section on Summer Session Registration below).
+You are not required to register for classes during summer sessions (for more information, see section on Summer Session Registration below).
 If you are using faculty assistance, services, or facilities, you must register each term for at least 3 graduate credits to compensate for usage.
 This includes students who are taking only comprehensive or final examinations or defending dissertations.
-Likewise, students living elsewhere while writing a dissertation and sending chapters to an advisor for review must register for a minimum of 3 graduate dissertation credits each term.
+Likewise, students living elsewhere while writing a dissertation and working with their advisor must register for a minimum of 3 graduate dissertation credits each term.

 Doctoral students are eligible for a maximum of six terms of on-leave status during their course of study at the UO.
 If you travel away from Eugene for a term or longer to do independent research, you will typically request on-leave status for that period.
-Leaves also may be taken for medical reasons, parenting, and other reasons.
-The Request for On-Leave Status Form is filled out and submitted on the Graduate School website.
-Leave requests are subject to approval by the DGS and the Graduate School.
+Leaves may also be taken for medical reasons, parenting, and other reasons.
+The Request for On-Leave Status Form may be filled out and submitted through the Division of Graduate Studies website.
+Leave requests are subject to approval by the Graduate Studies Director and the Division of Graduate Studies.

-If the on-leave student is keeping some sort of substantial link with the University (e.g., is under contract to teach a course the following term, is on a committee, or is actively doing research for a faculty member), they may be able to retain e-mail or library privileges.
-Ask the Graduate Program Coordinator to send a letter to the Graduate School explaining why the program or faculty researcher needs to retain the student's access.
+If the on-leave student is maintaining a substantial link with the University (e.g., is under contract to teach a course the following term, is on a committee, or is actively conducting research for a faculty member), they may be able to retain e-mail or library privileges.
+Ask the Graduate Support Team to send a letter to the Division of Graduate Studies explaining why the program or faculty researcher needs to retain the student's access.

-In the event that additional time off is needed beyond the time requested on the original leave form, it is necessary to submit another leave request form to the Graduate School for approval in order to avoid the need to petition for reenrollment.
+In the event that additional time off is needed beyond the time requested on the original leave form, another leave request form must be submitted to the Division of Graduate Studies for approval in order to avoid the need to petition for re-enrollment.